What is my duty as a juror?

 - Are unable to communicate in the English language.

-I have a medical appointment on my jury service date.
+I have a medical appointment or other commitment on my jury service date.
 What should I do?

-If your physician feels that you are medically unfit for jury service, please ask them to submit a letter to the address on your summons, or email at email@example.com, noting your juror badge number.
+If you or your medical provider feels that you are unfit for jury service, please ask your provider to submit a letter to our office via fax (360.759.6509) or email at email@example.com.
+Please have your provider note your juror badge number on this request.

-All requests for exemption due to medical, psychiatric, or sensory limitations need to be accompanied with a letter from a physician supporting exemption.
+All requests for exemption due to medical, psychiatric, or sensory limitations need to be accompanied with a letter from a medical provider supporting exemption.

-You will receive a confirmation of your excusal from jury service once we process the letter from your physician.
+You will receive a confirmation of your excusal from jury service once the request is received and processed.

 I know that I will not be selected to be on a jury because of what I do for a living.
 Why not excuse me now and save time?